 - Provide, test, improve, promote and personalize AWS Newbie Tips Community Services

 - Fight spam and other forms of abuse

-In order for you to create an account on AWS Newbie Tips and use our Services, we need to collect and process certain information.
+In order for you to create an account on AWS Newbie Tips Community and use our Services, we need to collect and process certain information.
 Depending on your use of the Services, that may include:

 - Communications you send to us (for example, when you ask for support, send us questions or comments, or report a problem);

-- Information that you submit on or to AWS Newbie Tips in the form of reactions, comments, or messages to other users;
+- Information that you submit on or to AWS Newbie Tips Community in the form of reactions, comments, or messages to other users;

 - The email address associated with your Twitter account, if you choose to sign up using your Twitter credentials.
-AWS Newbie Tips will also request permission to access additional information (these permissions are governed by Twitter’s privacy policies and can be managed through your Twitter privacy settings).
+AWS Newbie Tips Community will also request permission to access additional information (these permissions are governed by Twitter’s privacy policies and can be managed through your Twitter privacy settings).
 We never post anything to your Twitter without your permission.

 - The email address associated with your GitHub account, if you choose to sign up using your Github credentials.
-AWS Newbie Tips will also request permission to access additional information (these permissions are governed by GitHub’s privacy policies and can be managed through your GitHub privacy settings).
+AWS Newbie Tips Community will also request permission to access additional information (these permissions are governed by GitHub’s privacy policies and can be managed through your GitHub privacy settings).
 We never post anything to your GitHub without your permission.